nowaproj/docs/docs/data-connections/supabase/connect-supabase.md

 ---

 ## 1️.
-Connect Nowa to Supabase
+Connect to Supabase
-Connecting to Supabase is effortless — We does the heavy lifting automatically for you.
+Connecting to Supabase is easy — We does the heavy lifting automatically for you.

-Here’s how to do it:
+Here’s how can you do it:
 1. On the **left side panel**, click the **Supabase icon**.
 2. Press the **Connect** button.
 3. In the Supabase website that opens, select the **organization** you want to connect.